polkadot-developers/polkadot-docs/develop/smart-contracts/wasm-ink.md

 ## Introduction

+The [pallet_contracts](https://docs.rs/pallet-contracts/latest/pallet_contracts/index.html#contracts-pallet){target=\_blank} is a specialized pallet within the Polkadot SDK that enables smart contract functionality through a WebAssembly (Wasm) execution environment.
+For developing smart contracts for this pallet, [ink!](https://use.ink/){target=\_blank} emerges as the primary and recommended language.

 ink! is an embedded domain-specific language (eDSL) designed to develop [Wasm](https://webassembly.org/){target=\_blank} smart contracts using the Rust programming language.

 Rather than creating a new language, ink! is just standard Rust in a well-defined "contract format" with specialized `#[ink(…)]` attribute macros.
 These attribute macros tell ink! what the different parts of your Rust smart contract represent and ultimately allow ink! to do all the magic needed to create Polkadot SDK-compatible Wasm bytecode.
 Because of this, it inherits critical advantages such as: